tymyrddin/purple/source/docs/social-engineering/index.rst

 patterns, trust in infrastructure they cannot inspect.
 Defending against it requires understanding how those conditions work, not just drilling recognition of last year's examples.

-The pages in this section apply the foundations to social engineering defence: why so many security awareness programmes produce the wrong kind of learning, what a programme built on current attacker techniques looks like in practice, and how the change arc runs through the transition from compliance-theatre simulation to continuous, systems-level testing.
+The foundations apply directly to social engineering defence: why so many security awareness programmes produce the wrong kind of learning, what a programme built on current attacker techniques looks like in practice, and how the change arc runs through the transition from compliance-theatre simulation to continuous, systems-level testing.